andrew-levy/swiftui-react-native/README.md

 # swiftui-react-native

-::construction:: ::construction:: This library is under construction so some components might now work as expected.
+:exclamation::exclamation: This project was a fun experiment to build SwiftUI-like views in React Native.
+The goal was to use similar naming conventions and syntax where possible (component names, colors, modifiers, etc.) which could help ease the transition for a SwiftUI developer entering the React Native world - plus I just really like how Apple names things.
+Although many of the components are completed, it's not a production ready library in its current state.
 Please feel free to contribute if you think you'd like to use this package.

 <img src="https://github.com/andrew-levy/swiftui-react-native/blob/master/assets/readme.png?raw=true" />